 May 10 – 27, 2018 in Singapore, Hong Kong, & Taipei

-The Residency program is designed to challenge MFA students with dynamic writing and teaching expereinces, to encourage deep cultural engagement, to inspire generative and innovative new writing, and to provide students with the tools to contextualize a wide array of international writing within their own life-long study and creative practice.
+The Residency program was designed to challenge MFA students with dynamic educational experiences, to encourage deep cultural engagement, to inspire generative and innovative new writing, and to provide students with the tools to contextualize a wide array of international writing within their own life-long study and creative practice.

-The purpose of the residency is to teach emerging writers about international perspectives and writing opportunities, and strategies for writing descriptive, detail-rich settings.
-It also examines the dangers and challenges of writing about another place or culture that is not one's own, while providing guidance on how to write responsibly and avoid appropriation and exploitation.
+The purpose of the residency was to teach emerging writers about international perspectives and writing opportunities, and strategies for writing descriptive, detail-rich settings.
+It also examined the dangers and challenges of writing about another place or culture that is not one's own, while providing guidance on how to write responsibly and avoid appropriation and exploitation.

-In the place of traditional workshops, the residency features craft lectures, generative writing exercises, and educational excursions to cultural events, parks, temples, sanctuaries, and other sites for environmental and place-based writing sessions.
-In addition to concentrating on poetry and fiction, the residency explores the crossovers between poetry, fiction, memoir, nonfiction, journalism, visual art, and travel writing.
+In the place of traditional workshops, the residency featured craft lectures, generative writing exercises, and educational excursions to cultural events, parks, temples, sanctuaries, and other sites for environmental and place-based writing sessions.
+In addition to concentrating on poetry and fiction, the residency explored the crossovers between poetry, fiction, memoir, nonfiction, journalism, visual art, and travel writing.

-The residency courses and itinerary will be lead by program director Angie Dell, Managing Director of the Virginia G. Piper Center for Creative Writing, and Matt Bell, Creative Writing Faculty in Fiction at ASU.
-An array of featured courses will be taught by prominent and celebrated local writers who are knowedgable about their fields and about their city's contemporary concerns, history, literary trends, publishing scene, and diverse communities.
+The residency courses and itinerary were led by program director Angie Dell, Managing Director of the Virginia G. Piper Center for Creative Writing, and Matt Bell, Creative Writing Faculty in Fiction at ASU.
+Exploratory and conversational courses were taught by prominent and celebrated local writers who are knowledgeable about their fields and about their city's contemporary concerns, history, literary trends, publishing scene, and diverse communities.

-Fellowship recipients will be required to meet once per month with Angie Dell and Matt Bell during the spring semester to help prepare for their engagement abroad and to develop an introduction to global literature, particularly the literature of East and Southeast Asia.
+Fellowship recipients were also required to meet once per month with Angie Dell and Matt Bell during the spring semester to help prepare for their engagement abroad and to develop an introduction to global literature, particularly works from Singapore, Hong Kong, and Taipei.